worm0x1/F1leX404/README.md

-# 🚨 Social Engineering & File Access Demo 🚨
+# F1leX404

 This project demonstrates how hackers use social engineering to access a user's file manager data through a malicious website.
 Learn how this method works and how to prevent it.

 ## 🧠 How It Works

 Hackers create fake websites and use **social engineering** to manipulate users into interacting with them.
-Once a user engages, the attacker can gain access to sensitive data stored on their file system. 🕵️‍♂️
+Once a user engages, the attacker can gain access to sensitive data stored on their file system.

 📸 Check how data is received on **Telegram**:
 ![Telegram Data Access](https://i.postimg.cc/ZKWJH5RZ/IMG-20250714-233240.jpg)